Rohitkude/SQL-Python-Analytics-project---e-commerce-dataset/README.md

 # sql-jupyter-project
- SQL Python Analytics project - E-commerce dataset
+SQL Python Analytics Project – E-commerce Dataset

 About Dataset
 Contains orders from an E-commerce site (UK Retailer), with various products and orders.
 Try starting with EDA and applying different functions to know more about the data.
 The dataset is tricky as it contains all the problems that an actual site may have.